 Basic Features of Excel Rows

 - Formatting Options: Rows can be formatted collectively.
-For instance, we can apply the same font style, cell borders, or background color across all cells in a row for consistency and clarity.
+For instance, we can apply the same font style, cell borders, or background color across all cells in a row.

-- Selective Row Hiding: At times, we may need to declutter our workspace by hiding rows that contain irrelevant or sensitive information, which can easily be done by right-clicking the row number and selecting ‘Hide’.
+- Selective Row Hiding: At times, we may need to declutter our workspace by hiding rows that contain irrelevant or sensitive information.
+It can be done by right-clicking the row number and selecting ‘Hide’.

-- Cell Merging: Within a row, adjacent cells can be merged to create a single larger cell, often useful for headers or grouping similar data.
+- Cell Merging: Within a row, adjacent cells can be merged to create a single larger cell.
+It is useful for headers or grouping similar data.

-- Copy & Paste Functionality: Entire rows can be copied and pasted, which is especially handy when duplicating data or templates throughout a spreadsheet.
+- Copy & Paste Functionality: Entire rows can be copied and pasted.
+It is handy when duplicating data or templates throughout a spreadsheet.

-- Data Grouping and Outlining: Group rows to create an outline structure you can easily expand or collapse, making it easier to navigate through different sections of your data set.
+- Data Grouping and Outlining: Group rows to create an outline structure you can easily expand or collapse.

 How to Manipulate Rows